stockphrase/no-silo/content/courses/workshops/show-not-tell.md

 ### Directions:

-Rewrite the following three `telling` sentences, transforming them into two `showing` ones.
+Rewrite the following three `telling` sentences to make two separate `showing` ones.
 Your second sentence should use a completely new sentence structure, as in the example above.

 {{< details "Passage 1" >}}
 #

 --- *From* Paulo Freire, "The 'Banking' Concept of Education," p.
 72.

 > Education thus becomes an act of depositing, in which the students are the depositories and the teacher is the depositor.
 Instead of communicating, the teacher issues communiqués and makes deposits which the students patiently receive, memorize, and repeat.
-This is the "banking" concept of education, in which the scope of action allowed to the students extens only as far as receiving, filing, and storing the deposits.
+This is the "banking" concept of education, in which the scope of action allowed to the students extends only as far as receiving, filing, and storing the deposits.

 ---